datopian/datahub/site/content/guide/index.md

 - Explain we offer "markdown plus"
 - ??
 Explain about PFM (vs GFM ...)

-### Trailer for tutorial 2

-[Optional] Intro to Part II: What's next and why are we going to install to go local ...

-Editing on github UI is ok but there are some issues e.g. can't work offline; can't add multiple files at same times, no "WYSIWYG" markdown editing; github markdown is subtlye different etc etc.
+### Why go local?

+While editing on GitHub UI is acceptable, it has its limitations – it doesn't support working offline, adding multiple files simultaneously, or previewing many markdown syntax elements supported by Flowershow-based websites.